kanglicheng/code-school/full-stack-project/proposal/full-stack-project-proposal.md

 ## Submission

-When you've finished setting up your full-stack project repo, create your [Trello board][trello-setup], add your project to Progress
-Tracker and email your Project Manager (instructors-sf@appacademy.io or instructors-ny@appacademy.io).
+Email the repo link to your Instructional team (instructors-sf@appacademy.io or instructors-ny@appacademy.io).
 A TA will review each proposal and leave their comments in issues on the project repo.
-Be prepared to respond to feedback, and keep your README up to date as you make progress.
+Be prepared to respond to feedback, and keep your wiki up to date as you make progress.
 Happy hunting!

-[trello-setup]: using-trello.md